flouciel/flouciel.github.io/src/content/blog/ios-structure.md

 - _CodeSignature/CodeResources: includes a plist file that contains a signature, ensuring the integrity of all files in the bundle.
 ![codesign](@assets/images/2024-10-15-16-27-51.png)

-- Assets.car: A compressed archive is used to store asset files, such as icons.
+- Assets.car: A compressed archive used to store asset files, such as icons.

 - Frameworks: contains the app native libraries as .dylib or .framework files